nghuixin/2026-03-09-stanford-online/index.md

 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 what3words:           # optional: what3words (https://what3words.com) address of the workshop venue, without leading slashes e.g. "globe.lessening.computers"
 ---

+{% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

+{% comment %}
+HEADER

+Edit the values in the block above to be appropriate for your workshop.
+If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
+And run 'make workshop-check' *before* committing to make sure that changes are good.
+{% endcomment %}

+{% comment %}
+Check DC curriculum
+{% endcomment %}

 {% if site.carpentry == "dc" %}
 {% unless site.curriculum == "dc-astronomy" or site.curriculum == "dc-ecology" or site.curriculum == "dc-genomics" or site.curriculum == "dc-geospatial" or site.curriculum == "dc-image" or site.curriculum == "dc-socsci" %}
 <div class="alert alert-warning">